v-eraw/v-eraw/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on a productivity app called Remindu + some small unity game projects
+- 🔭 I’m currently working on a productivity app called Remindu + some small unity game projects: here's my itch.io if you're interested: https://pudding-catcat.itch.io/
 - 🌱 I’m currently learning more about web app development + creative writing
 - 🌙 In my spare time I enjoy walking, kombucha chugging, reading about things that will never exist, and sleeping (I'm usually out like a light)
 - 😄 Pronouns: she/hers